 Medication-assisted treatment incorporates a program of cognitive behavioral therapy along with counseling.
 Cognitive behavioral therapy (CBT) is proven to help people recover from a substance use disorder.
 This form of psychotherapy entails engaging with a therapist to unravel threads of emotional trauma.
 You then reframe these incidents into more comfortable thought processes.
 The result is a better frame of mind and an improved ability to cope in times of stress.

 The efficacy of cognitive behavioral therapy should not be underestimated, but you must be prepared to do the work.
 The therapist can guide you, but not solve your problems.
 Often, it takes an objective third party to help you perceive negative self-perceptions in a different light.
 This form of therapy is highly transformative.

-CBT encourages you to look for solutions rather than dwelling on problems or turning back to substance use.
+CBT encourages you to look for solutions such as an addiction treatment center rather than dwelling on problems or turning back to substance use.

 Staying Clean And Connected

 Emotional support from staff and peers is a large element of long-term medication-assisted treatment.